drewling/headless-documentation/wordpress/faust-components-to-gutenberg-blocks.md

 #### Configuring the Form Controls

-So far we’ve been able to render the React component in the Block Editor, change some of the attributes, and reflect the changes in the page.
+So far we've been able to render the React component in the Block Editor, change some of the attributes, and reflect the changes in the page.

 However, a few of the attributes that control the color are using [text field](https://developer.wordpress.org/block-editor/reference-guides/components/text-control/) controls, which may prove problematic since they allow invalid values.
 What if we wanted to use a proper color picker component?